The Role of the Community Pharmacist in the Opioid Epidemic

 Pharmacists are opioids’ gatekeepers and stand in between the patient and pain relief.
 At the counter, they can screen the patient for risk and signs of addiction.
 By reporting this data, pharmacists can work with prescribers to alter therapy to reduce opioid related deaths.
 This collaboration can reduce consequences prescribers and pharmacists now face from the Opioid Fraud and Detection Unit.
 Lastly, they can prevent opioid overdose through stocking naloxone.
 Narcan, a naloxone product, will now be available in all Walgreens pharmacies, and at CVS in 41 states.
 Due to pharmacists’ availability to patients, community pharmacists play a large role in reducing abuse and deaths related to the Opioid Epidemic.

-Categories: Department of Pharmaceutical and Healthcare Business, Health Policy, Public Health, Mayes College of Healthcare Business and Policy, Opioids, Department of Health Policy and Public Health, Substance Use Disorders Institute
+Categories: Department of Health Policy and Public Health, Mayes College of Healthcare Business and Policy, Opioids, Department of Pharmaceutical and Healthcare Business, Public Health, Health Policy, Substance Use Disorders Institute